 Last updated on|

 We know we talk about flight disruption a lot, but 2018 was an especially bad year for air passengers, as they faced an unprecedented number of flight disruptions.
 Last year over 10 million air passengers experienced nightmare flight delays and cancellations — that’s a new record.

-In the UK alone, a little over 1.1 million passengers were affected and are eligible for compensation under EC 261.
-The average on-time performance for all airports in the UK was only 74.79%.
+In Canada alone, a little over 42,000 passengers were affected and are eligible for compensation under EC 261.
+The average on-time performance for all airports in Canada was only 70.62%.

 A Hectic Summer

-Figures peaked in summer when more than 1,300 flights the UK were either cancelled or delayed in July alone.
-AirHelp has estimated 150,000 passengers were affected and eligible for flight compensation.
+Figures peaked in summer when 30 flights in Canada were either cancelled or delayed in June alone.
+AirHelp has estimated 7,100 passengers were affected and eligible for flight compensation.

-June was the second most disrupted month of 2018 with more than 1,200 flight disruptions, affecting an estimate of 130,000 passengers.
-The summer months were especially chaotic and hectic, with many holidaymakers travelling to destinations abroad having to spend hours at the airport while waiting for their flights to be rebooked or rerouted.
+The summer months were especially chaotic and hectic, with many air passengers travelling to destinations abroad having to spend hours at the airport while waiting for their flights to be rebooked or rerouted.

 If you have a tight schedule because you are travelling for work or have hotels and scheduled tours booked at your destination, lengthy delays could mean missing appointments or losing your reservation.
 Flight delays affect more than just your flight — it has an impact beyond the airport.

 2018 was a record year in terms of flight disruptions — every day, an average of 115 travellers experienced a delay or cancellation.
 In fact, globally, 1 out of 5 flights was affected by some form of disruption, including cancellations and delays of 15 minutes or more.

 The disruption was in part due to multiple airline staff strikes that happened last year.
 On top of this, an increase in air passengers put a strain on airports, which had to operate with limited traffic capacity.